Sticky Five-Spice Chicken

 Recipe by Ian Course: MainCuisine: Chinese

-This sticky five-spice chicken is a 20-minute weeknight meal that’s the perfect dinner for busy days.
-Simply pan-fry your chicken and coat it with a delicious five spice sauce, this dish goes perfectly with a warm bowl of rice and a side of veggies!
+This sticky five-spice chicken is a quick weeknight meal that’s the perfect dinner for busy days.
+Simply pan-fry your chicken and coat it with a delicious five-spice sauce, this dish goes perfectly with a warm bowl of rice and a side of veggies!

 Cook Mode